tryfsharp/tryfsharp-site/tutorials/getting-started.md

     randomColor() +
     "'>Hello Try F#</h1>"

+And that's all!
+Feel free to play around, or [go back and choose a more advanced tutorial](/)!

 ```demo
 // We've got random color, so let's do some HTML!
 let letters = "0123456789ABCDEF"